Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode.md

 ## Limitations

-### Configuration inflexibility
+### Configuration Inflexibility
-When a configuration change is made at the Control Plane level via the Admin API, it triggers a cluster-wide update of all Data Plane configurations.
-This means that the same configuration is synced from the CP to all DPs.
+When a configuration change is made at the Control Plane level via the Admin API, it immediately triggers a cluster-wide update of all Data Plane configurations.
+This means that the same configuration is synced from the CP to all DPs, and the update cannot be scheduled or batched.
 For different DPs to have different configurations, they will need their own CP instances.

-### Plugin incompatibility
+### Plugin Incompatibility
 When plugins are running on a Data Plane in hybrid mode, there is no Admin API exposed directly from that DP.
 Since the Admin API is only exposed from the Control Plane, all plugin configuration has to occur from the CP.
 Due to this